ANSYS Lumerical

 Step 4: Configure License Settings

 See ANSYS documentaiton on how to set up a license.
+The precise implmentaiton may vary with version of ANSYS software, type of license (machine-locked, FNL, etc.), and other factors.
 Typically, the license file will be configured in your $HOME directory, then your container will be directed to look for and/or validate that license via environment variables.
 Specifically, Lumerical uses the ANSYSLMD_LICENSE_FILE variable to define various licensing elements.

 export ANSYSLMD_LICENSE_FILE=<port>@<license_server_hostname>

-Lumerical however, may conflict with some of Sherlock’s standard environment variable settings, and so it may be necessary to either build the container with that Licensing variable defined, (TODO: make this correct)
+Lumerical however, may conflict with some of Sherlock’s standard environment variable settings, and so it may be preferable to either build the container with that Licensing variable defined (see above),

 Option 2: Create a license file